beele/homebridge-unifi-protect-camera-motion/README.md

 ### Limitations:

-- Running this plugin on CPUs that do not support AVX (celerons in NAS, ...) is not supported because there are no prebuilt Tensorflow binaries.
+- Running this plugin on CPUs that do not support AVX (Celerons in NAS systems, ...) is not supported because there are no prebuilt Tensorflow binaries.
   Compiling Tensorflow from scratch is out of scope for this project!
-  - Run it on a RBPI or MacOS/Windows/Linux (Debian based)
+  - Run it on a RBPI or machine with MacOS / Windows / Linux (Debian based)
 - ~~Previews in notifications are requested by the Home app, and can thus be "after the fact" and show an image with nothing of interest on it.~~
   - ~~The actual motion detection is done with the snapshot that is requested internally.~~
-- Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height) but the actual saved image is pretty low res and is upscaled to 1080p.
-Using the Anonymous snapshot actually gets a full res snapshot (better for object detection).
+- Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height), but the actual saved image is pretty low res and is upscaled to 1080p.
+  Using the Anonymous snapshot actually gets a full resolution snapshot which is better for object detection.
 - There is no way to know what motion zone (from Unifi) a motion has occurred in.
   This information is not present is the response from their API.
-- The enhanced object detection using CoCo is far from perfect and might not catch all the thing you want it to.
+- The enhanced object detection using CoCo is not perfect and might not catch all the thing you want it to.
+  It should do fine in about 95% of cases though.

 ### TODOs:

 - Add more unit and integration tests
+- Upgrade tfjs-node, now held back because newer versions (Upgrade to 2.x.x in future release)
+- Add support for MQTT (coming in future release)
-- Implement required changes to make this work with Unifi OS (In progress)
+- ~~Implement required changes to make this work with Unifi OS~~
-- ~~Upgrade tfjs-node, now held back because newer versions~~ (Fix in beta)
-- ~~Figure out how to get higher res streams on iPhone (only iPad seems to request 720p streams)~~ (Not possible)
+- ~~Figure out how to get higher res streams on iPhone (only iPad seems to request 720p streams)~~ (Done)
 - ~~Extend documentation & wiki~~ (Done)

 # Plugin development:
 - Checkout the git repo
 - Run `npm install` in the project root folder
 - Adjust the dummy config under `resources/test-config/config.json`
+- use `npm run watch` to automatically watch for changes and restart Homebridge if needed, you can also add a remote debugger on port 4444 to debug the code.
-- use `npm run homebridge` to start a Homebridge instance that points to the local config
+- use `npm run homebridge` to start a Homebridge instance that points to the local config that does not auto-reload when changes are saved.

 # Disclaimer